microsoft/fluentui/specs/makeStyles.md

 #### IE11 compatibility

 IE11 does not support CSS variables.
 If we decide to support IE11, we will split the styles to the items which use tokens and those which do not.
-The ones which do not use tokens will be processed build time, for the ones with tokens, we will fall back to runtime evaluation.
+The ones which do not use tokens will be processed in build time, for the ones with tokens, we will fall back to runtime evaluation.

 ### Hash-based classnames